For your Home

 A mature yellow jacket nest in summer can contain thousands of wasps.
 It is best to treat a nest earlier in the year before numbers increase and the wasps become more aggressive.
 This will help to reduce the threat of a wasp sting, which can be very painful and even cause an allergic reaction.

 Below are several examples of different types of nests you might encounter.
-They will vary in size, shape, color, material, and location, but it's important to have an idea of what you're seeing to take the most appropriate action to remove.
+They will vary in size, shape, color, material, and location, but it's important to have an idea of what you're seeing to take the most appropriate action to remove them.

-Bald faced hornets build nests that are covered in a papery shell and European hornets build their nests in natural cavities like tree stumps, or in cavities within buildings.
-They consist of chewed wood fibers mixed with saliva, can grow to the size of a football, and are usually at least three feet off the ground.
+Bald-faced hornets build nests that are covered in a papery shell and European hornets build their nests in natural cavities like tree stumps or in cavities within buildings.
+They consist of chewed wood fibers mixed with saliva, can grow larger than a football, and are usually at least three feet off the ground.
+Bald-faced hornets are highly territorial and can become aggressive if their nest is threatened.

 Mud daubers construct nests using mud or clay.
 The nests are small, tubular mud chutes usually built either in existing cracks or crevices in masonry, stone, or timber around homes, sheds, and garages.
 They are small and tubular in size, often looking like organ pipes.
 They're built by female wasps.